HolyTy/test/OCI_PublicLB_EN.md

             ```
    - Recovery Action
       - Recovery Action : Execute only the final action
-      - Recevery Target : LocalServer
+      - Recovery Target : LocalServer
       - Final Action: No operation
 1. Add IP monitor resource and configure it.
    - Info